-j2 Global's peer group index for 2018 and 2017 consists of IAC/InterActive Corp., TripAdvisor, Inc., LivePerson, Inc., LogMeIn, Inc., Zillow Group, Inc., Salesforce.com, Inc., Open Text Corp. and The Ultimate Software Group, Inc.
+J2 Global's 2018 peer group index consisted of IAC/InterActive Corp., TripAdvisor, Inc., LivePerson, Inc., LogMeIn, Inc., Zillow Group, Inc., Salesforce.com, Inc., Open Text Corp. and The Ultimate Software Group, Inc.

-Measurement points are December 31, 2013 and the last trading day in each of j2 Global's fiscal quarters through the end of fiscal 2018.
-The graph assumes that \$100 was invested on December 31, 2013 in j2 Global's common stock and in each of the indices, and assumes reinvestment of any dividends.
+Measurement points are December 31, 2014 and the last trading day in each of J2 Global's fiscal quarters through the end of fiscal 2019.
+The graph assumes that \$100 was invested on December 31, 2014 in J2 Global's common stock and in each of the indices, and assumes reinvestment of any dividends.
 The stock price performance on the following graph is not necessarily indicative of future stock price performance.